Letter to the Chancellor

 Lee Norman, Head of Housing, St Helens Borough Council

 Lisa Harris, Executive Director Place Services, St Helens Borough Council

 Mark Palethorpe, Executive Director of People (Children, Adults and Public Health) & NHS Place Director St Helens

 Rachel Cleal, Director of Adult Social Services, St Helens Borough Council

-Reverend Rachel Shuttleworth, St Helens Parish Church
+Rev Rachel Shuttleworth, St Helens Parish Church

 Ruth du Plessis, Director of Public Health, St Helens Borough Council